heptarch/heptarch.github.io/drafts/demon.md

 <i>What have you found now?</i>

-One of a thousand doors leads to Euston; one of a thousand doors, stretching in webs of otherspace and bloodlight,of  undisentanglable complexity, across the whorl of a galaxy seized by darkness.
+One of a thousand doors leads to Euston; one of a thousand doors, stretching in webs of otherspace and bloodlight, of undisentanglable complexity, across the whorl of a galaxy fractured by darkness.
 But the procession is almost ready.

 <i>Child, what should you like to do?</i>